chariotsofiron/assemulator/README.md

 # Assemulator

-Assemulator is a framework I built to help me design, assemble, and emulate instruction sets.
+Assemulator is a framework for designing, assembling, and emulating instruction sets.

-Historically, I would write a custom assembler for each CPU I was working on.
-I wanted a more generic tool so I wouldn't have to implement the same functionality each time.

 Adding support for an instruction set is done by implementing three functions (defined and documented [here](src/cpus/mod.rs))